sidney-eliot/3d-artists-handbook/content/theory/composition.md

 - _To-Do: Examples_

 ### Energy Lines
-Energy lines are found in a character’s pose; however, they can also appear in the environment, like in rivers and roads, for instance.
+Energy lines are found in a character's pose; however, they can also appear in the environment, like in rivers and roads, for instance.

 ![[Pasted image 20230604161249.png|450]]

 ### Guiding Lines

-Guiding lines pull the eye along a path toward a specific position; when correctly deployed, they can encourage the viewer’s eye to travel around the image the way the artist envisioned.
+Guiding lines pull the eye along a path toward a specific position; when correctly deployed, they can encourage the viewer's eye to travel around the image the way the artist envisioned.
 An all-time favorite is open umbrellas, because they so nicely guide the eye back into the artwork with their arch and can be held at any angle.

 ![[Pasted image 20230604161413.jpg|450]]